smosley/public.lab/demo/github.filtered.download/readme.md

 ## Overview

-This is an idea inspired by XML + XSLT and github.
+This is an idea inspired by:

+* github
+* Perl Filter::simple
+* XML + XSLT

 The goal of this lab is to produce a general-purpose solution for downloading a single output file from github.com, where that output file is auto-generated in the same or similar way that XML + XSLT generates transformations.